Back to posts

 LLMs Are Good at Properties, Bad at Oracles

-LLMs excel at reading code and documentation to infer what should be true about a function.
-They struggle with predicting exact outputs for complex inputs.
-PBT is perfect for this: you verify invariants (properties) rather than exact values (oracles).
+LLMs read code and documentation well, which makes them decent at inferring what should be true about a function.
+They’re bad at predicting exact outputs for complex inputs.
+Property-based testing fits that: you check invariants rather than exact values.

-Anthropic demonstrated this with their Agentic PBT project.
-An agent built on Claude Code autonomously:
+Anthropic’s Agentic PBT project showed this.
+An agent built on Claude Code:

-- Crawled through entire codebases, reading type annotations, docstrings, and comments
+1. Read through entire codebases, including type annotations, docstrings, and comments

-The results across 100 Python packages (933 modules): 984 bug reports were generated, 56% were valid bugs, and 32% were valid bugs worth reporting to maintainers.
+Across 100 Python packages (933 modules), it generated 984 bug reports.
+Of those, 56% were valid bugs and 32% were worth reporting to maintainers.
 The top-scoring bugs had an 86% validity rate.
-Real bugs were found in NumPy, SciPy, Pandas, HuggingFace Tokenizers, and AWS Lambda Powertools.
+It found real bugs in NumPy, SciPy, Pandas, HuggingFace Tokenizers, and AWS Lambda Powertools.

 Testing AI Agent Behavior

-Property-based testing is becoming a first-class approach for testing AI agents themselves.
-Instead of testing exact outputs (which are non-deterministic), you test behavioral invariants:
+Property-based testing is becoming a standard way to test AI agents themselves.
+Instead of checking exact outputs, which are non-deterministic, you check behavioral invariants:

-- Routing properties: Tax agent only answers tax questions, proper tool selection
+• Routing properties: a tax agent only answers tax questions, proper tool selection

-PostHog’s approach distinguishes between deterministic evaluators (specific tool calls, forbidden keywords) and non-deterministic evaluators (LLM-as-Judge for subjective criteria).
-This is essentially property-based testing adapted for non-deterministic systems.
+PostHog’s approach separates deterministic evaluators (specific tool calls, forbidden keywords) from non-deterministic ones (LLM-as-Judge for subjective criteria).
+That’s essentially property-based testing adapted for non-deterministic systems.

 The Shrinking Advantage for Agents

 When a property fails, Hypothesis’s shrinking produces the minimal failing case.
-For LLM agents, this means the simplest scenario that causes a property violation is surfaced, making it much easier for both humans and agents to understand and fix the root cause.
+For LLM agents, that surfaces the simplest scenario that causes a violation, so both humans and agents can find the root cause more easily.

 PGS: Property-Generated Code Generation

 The PGS (Property-Generated Solver) framework uses two collaborative LLM agents: a Generator that creates code from specifications, and a Tester that defines properties, generates PBT inputs, and validates the code.
-PGS achieved 23.1%-37.3% relative improvement in pass@1 over traditional TDD methods on HumanEval, MBPP, and LiveCodeBench benchmarks.
+PGS achieved 23.1%-37.3% relative improvement in pass@1 over traditional TDD methods on HumanEval, MBPP, and LiveCodeBench.

-The key insight: PBT avoids the “cycle of self-deception” where both the code generator and test generator share the same misunderstanding.
-By decoupling Generator and Tester agents and using simple, abstract properties, PGS produces significantly better code.
+PBT avoids the cycle of self-deception, where both the code generator and test generator share the same misunderstanding.
+By keeping the Generator and Tester as separate agents and using simple, abstract properties, PGS produces better code.

 Python Example: Hypothesis